History of the University of Florida: Early initiatives

 In 1823, the Territorial Legislature and the United States Congress began to plan a system of higher education for Florida.
 As early as 1836, Congress authorized the establishment of a "University of Florida," and the first constitution of Florida Territory in 1838 specifically guaranteed that seminaries of higher learning be created.
 It was not until the 1850s, however, that the Florida Legislature took steps towards implementing these plans.

 In 1851, the legislature voted to allow the establishment of two seminaries on either side of the Suwannee River: West Florida Seminary and the East Florida Seminary.
 On January 6, 1853, Florida governor Thomas Brown signed the legislation that provided public support for the seminaries.
 Gilbert Kingsbury was the first person to seek state support under the legislation, and his East Florida Seminary in Ocala, Florida became Florida's first state-supported institution of higher learning when it opened in the fall of 1853.
 The West Florida Seminary opened in Tallahassee in 1857.

 The East Florida Seminary closed in 1861 as Florida seceded from the US at the onset of the Civil War.
 Between a lack of students and funding, higher education in the state came to a virtual standstill during and immediately after the conflict.

 Post-Civil War

 East Florida Seminary

 James Henry Roper, an educator from North Carolina and a Florida State Senator from Alachua County, established Gainesville Academy in 1858.
 It closed three years later.
-The Academy's facilities were still vacant after the Civil War, so Roper offered the property to the state as a new home for the East Florida Seminary.
+The academy's facilities were still vacant after the Civil War, so Roper offered the property to the state as a new home for the East Florida Seminary.
 The state accepted his offer, and the seminary was reestablished in Gainesville in 1866.
 Epworth Hall, the main building of seminary's Gainesville campus, still stands near downtown outside the modern university's campus.

 Florida Agricultural College

 In 1884, Jordan Probst established what became the other major predecessor to the University of Florida, Florida Agricultural College in Lake City.
-Florida Agricultural College became the first land-grant college in the state, and as it named implied, its curriculum focused on the scientific training of agricultural and mechanical specialists.
+Florida Agricultural College became the first land-grant college in the state, and as its name implied, its curriculum focused on the scientific training of agricultural and mechanical specialists.